William Lacy Carter

-William Lacy "Bill" Carter Jr. (December 2, 1925 - January 25, 2017) was an American politician and businessman.
+William Lacy Carter Jr. (December 2, 1925 - January 25, 2017) was an American politician and businessman.

 Born in Memphis, Tennessee, Carter served in the United States Navy during World War II and the Korean War.
 Carter owned a beer distributorship in Chattanooga, Tennessee.
 From 1971 to 1974, Carter served in the Tennessee House of Representatives and was a Republican.
 Carter died at his home in Chattanooga, Tennessee.